 Titanic Sightseeing & Titanic Museum

-The Titanic was actually built in Belfast, Northern Ireland in 1911!
+The Titanic was built in Belfast, Northern Ireland, in 1911!
 There are so many Titanic sights to see in Belfast because of this.
-Unfortunately, since I was on a time crunch, I actually didn’t get to visit any of these things, but you can easily fit these into your day.

-The top place to visit is Titanic Belfast in Titanic Quarter, which is a sight to see if you’re looking for titanic sights.
-Tickets are £17.50 a person.
+The top place to visit is Titanic Belfast in Titanic Quarter, a sight to see if you’re looking for titanic landmarks.

-Other sights include TITANICa (£9 a person) and the Titanic Dock (£5 a person).
-If you’re really looking to immerse yourself, you could also do a Titanic tour, like Belfast City Bike Tours or even a segway tour (both tours are £30 a person)!
+Other sights include TITANICa and the Titanic Dock.
+If you’re really looking to immerse yourself, you could also do a Titanic tour with a local guide.

 Beacon of Hope